 We’re grateful to everyone who shares our mission to green the world.
 We’ve been deeply inspired by the way designers, landscapers, architects and builders use our systems to grow living walls lush with their unique artistry.
 We’ve worked to find solutions for bold ideas and gladly collaborate in challenging projects across the world.
 We’re proud to partner with visionaries who are transforming how we live with plants, with projects that thrill with their novelty but also evoke the deep comfort of familiarity found in our ancient memories.
 We look forward to working with anyone who feels inspired to grow a more beautiful world.

 The story began with my love of architecture that resulted in the fortunate opportunity attend and receive a 5 year bachelor’s degree from SCI-ARC in 1992.
 The school was located blocks from Frank Gehry’s office, where ideas for an organic future were just beginning to blossom.

 The act of creating space with the materials at hand, quickly and efficiently, is how ancient people built dwellings.
-Nomadic communities living in harmony with their environment for thousands of years used very little to build comfortable homes.
+Nomadic communities living in harmony with their environment for thousands of years used very little to build shelters for survival.
 By passing down this knowledge, a rich architecture evolved that was sensitive to the environment and made efficient use of local materials.

 I was excited about organic ideas in architecture and created chaos sculptures made from many pieces of building elements connected in a free-form structure.
 I assembled the pieces in what seemed chaotic designs, but the goal was to create a redundantly efficient organic space frame.
 Similar to how a bird builds a nest, I wanted the assembly to become a process that organically helped create the scope and shape.
 On the human scale, I created what I called ‘performance architecture’ where the audience would create their own experience resulting in a structure.